HatsuSixty/AppDrawer/README.md

 ## Quick Start

 A guide on how to build and test AppDrawer.
-If you want to know how to write an application for AppDrawer, read [TestClient's README.md](./src/TestClient/README.md).
+If you want to know how to write an application for AppDrawer, read [LibDraw's README.md](./LibDraw/README.md), or an [example](./Example)'s source code.

 ### Building